F5Networks/f5-declarative-onboarding/docs/clustering-managing-devices.rst

 The first task in adding a new member to a Device Group is to send a declaration to the new device that contains a list of all of the members that should be a part of the group.
 This applies whether you are adding or removing devices from the group; simply ensure the group members list reflects the members that should be in the group.

 In our example, this task includes adding new member to the DeviceGroup class (failoverGroup in this example) and omitting the member that went down (bigip1.example.com), as well as setting the new owner of the group (DeviceTrust class, **owner** property: member 0 which is bigip2.example.com in our example).
-If you are only adding a new device to the group only, changing the owner of the group may not be necessary.
+If you are only adding a new device to the group, changing the owner of the group may not be necessary.

 We are sending the declaration with this snippet to the new device (bigip3.example.com in our example).
 Note that bigip3.example.com is being told that bigip2.example.com is now the owner and we are removing bigip1.example.com from the device group members list.